(800) 543-0813

 You’ve Got Mold

-If you already have extensive mold, for example, you’ve had water damage while you’ve been away for two weeks or there was a long delay between the water damage and our arrival, then we will have to discuss the following points:
+If you already have extensive mold, for example, you’ve had water damage while you’ve been away for two weeks or there was a long delay between the water damage and our arrival, and then we will have to discuss the following points:

-1 — Drying the damaged area
+1. Drying the damaged area

-2— Removing the mold safely
+2. Removing the mold safely

 • The affected area will be sealed off from the rest of your house.